romulolink/LetterPuzzle3D/README.md

-# HOW TO USE
+# GETTING STARTED

-1. Open the Scene Scenes/Demo
+1. Open the Scene Scenes/Demo in Unity3D
 1. Run the Game
-1. Move the Cubes in Edit Panel